 Wait the Required Time

-Facility owners receive the locate ticket, take the required steps to mark the facilities and contact the excavator as required during the next 48 hours (excluding Saturdays, Sundays and legal holidays).
+Facility owners receive the locate ticket, take the required steps to mark the facilities and contact the excavator as required during the next 48 hours (excluding the date of notification, Saturdays, Sundays and legal holidays).
 It is important for the excavator to provide OKIE811 with correct contact information, so facility owners can contact them if necessary.

-Excavators should wait the required time (48 hours - excluding Saturdays, Sundays and legal holidays), then inspect the marks and compare the locate ticket from OKIE811 to determine if all facility owners and operators have marked their facilities.
-Contact OKIE811 if 48 hours have passed and a facility owner failed to mark their utilities, so that a second request can be processed and expedited.
+Excavators should wait the required time (48 hours - excluding the date of notification, Saturdays, Sundays and legal holidays), then inspect the marks and compare the locate ticket from OKIE811 to determine if all facility owners and operators have marked their facilities.
+Contact OKIE811 if 3 business days have passed and a facility owner failed to mark their utilities, so that a second request can be processed and expedited.
 Your safety is important and marked facilities should be confirmed prior to excavation.

 Excavators are encouraged to call again to remark the facilities if the excavation exceeds a (10) ten business day window.